stelzinga/MF/MGT_99.Legend.md

 [CAT: Des]             -> refers to a note CAT: Des [CAT: Des # SEC] -> refers to a section L1 SEC in note CAT: Des

-e.g. [MGT: 99.Legend ## Note Reference] which is this section you are reading.
+e.g., [MGT: 99.Legend ## Note Reference] which is this section you are reading.

 In addition to the above it is possible to have references like [# SEC1 ## Sec 2] which explicitly refers to L2 Section 'Sec2' *in* L1 Section 'SEC1'